PAY RANGE: EP 16

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class).

-1. This position must be responsible for developing and implementing environmental programs and activities at an environmental center.
+1. Positions must be responsible for developing and implementing environmental programs and activities at an environmental center.

-2. This position must be responsible for publicizing these programs, planning and scheduling these programs with the community and school groups and recruiting and training volunteers.
+2. Positions must be responsible for publicizing these programs, planning and scheduling these programs with the community and school groups and recruiting and training volunteers.

-3. An employee in this class must work at a Parks and Recreation environmental center.
+3. An employee in this class must work at a Parks and Recreation environmental center or for the Water Department Public Affairs Division.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Plans, organizes and conducts environmental educational programs at an environmental center, in park watersheds, at schools or in after school programs through an outreach program; initiates, researches and develops a wide range of instructional and recreational programs in natural history and environmental topics, and natural lands restoration; conducts walks throughout the center explaining plants and visible wildlife signs; shows films related to nature subjects; sets up workshops for children.
+Plans, organizes and conducts environmental educational programs at an environmental center, in park watersheds, WaterWorks or drinking water and water treatment plants, at schools or in after school programs through an outreach program; initiates, researches and develops a wide range of instructional and recreational programs in natural history and environmental topics, and natural lands restoration; conducts walks throughout the center explaining plants and visible wildlife signs; shows films related to nature subjects; sets up workshops for children.

-Plans, organizes and conducts natural lands restoration projects such as stream bank control, removal of invasive vines and reforestation; recruits and trains volunteers; demonstrates proper restoration techniques and oversees the work of volunteers.
+Plans, organizes and conducts natural lands restoration projects; recruits and trains volunteers; demonstrates proper restoration techniques and oversees the work of volunteers.

 Researches magazines and related material to update material needed to present programs; maintains contact with school administrators and teachers to determine how the environmental center can be used to augment the school's educational resources and curriculum; coordinates study program topics with teachers to complement classroom material.

-Participates in the research and compilation of information to obtain grant money for Parks and Recreation’s environmental centers.
+Participates in the research and compilation of information to obtain grant money for Parks and Recreation or Water Department environmental centers.

 Initiates publicity for the center; requests informational material and signs for advertising programs; assists in the development of calendar of events for center activities; sets up displays and exhibits within the center; arranges for guest speakers and secures volunteers to assist in large events.